Orange-OpenSource/BBS-SHARP-doc-eudi-wallet/Trust-model-privacy-on-attestation-presentation.md

 **Note:**
 Wallet Attestation anonymization during the issuance process is not described in this document.

-Including the WSCD reference and the Wallet-Instance identifier in all issued attestations facilitates cascade revocation features:
+Including the WSCD reference and the Wallet-Instance identifier in all issued attestations facilitates implied revocation features:

-### Protection against Wallet loss or theft.
+### Protection against Wallet loss or theft
 During the presentation process, the Verifier must ensure that the Wallet-Instance identifier referenced in the attestation is not revoked by the Wallet Provider.
 Actually for privacy compliance, the Holder shall provide a proof (ZKP) demonstrating that the Wallet-Instance is not revoked.